 Summer Science and Fun for Middle Schoolers

-Held at NOAA’s facility at Seattle’s Sand Point, these five-day summer camp sessions offer opportunities for prospective seventh- and eighth-graders to explore marine sciences and have fun at the same time.
+Held at NOAA’s facility at Seattle’s Sand Point, these five-day summer camp sessions offer opportunities for prospective sixth, seventh and eighth graders to explore marine sciences and have fun at the same time.
 Participants are introduced to earth and ocean sciences and to science careers through hands-on activities emphasizing solutions to real-world problems.

 - Where: NOAA's Sand Point Facility on Lake Washington—7600 Sand Point Way NE, Seattle, Washington.

 - When: Two camp sessions (both weeks have the same content focus)—July 6 - 10 and July 13 - 17, 2015.
 The Junior Leadership Program is two weeks long, and will run July 6-17.

 Our online registration will open on March 16th.
 Please check this webpage for the registration page link.

 - Cost: $250 – Camper scholarships are available.

 - What if my child has attended NOAA Science Camp before?Registration is permitted, but please be aware that the camp is similar from year to year and not intended for returning campers.
 Please indicate in your registration that your child is a returning camper.